 Technically, an easement is defined as a "nonpossessory interest" in another party's property.
-In other words, a neighbor may need access to a portion of your land but doesn't necessarily want to have an ownership stake.
-And the landowner -- who may not have a problem with his neighbor accessing his land -- nevertheless wants to be sure he is not liable for any accidents that may occur on his property.
+In other words, a neighbor may need access to a portion of another person's land but doesn't necessarily want to have an ownership stake.
+The landowner, who may not have a problem with his neighbor accessing his land, nevertheless wants to be sure he is not liable for any accidents that may occur on his property.
 An easement, therefore, is a legal process acknowledging another party's limited use of one's land.

 For example, let's say you purchase a vacation property on the beach, but the only way to access it is along a gravel road that cuts through your neighbor's property.
 You can create an easement with your neighbor in order to use that road for the purpose of accessing your property.
 The easement document typically indicates the scope of this use.

 When the government takes land, it must compensate the original property owner fairly.
 A "fair" price would be comparable to what the property owner may fetch on the open market.
-Landowners may challenge the government's purported "public use" argument, or argue for a better price.
+Landowners may challenge the government's purported "public use" argument or petition for a better price.

 Most cities and other local municipalities regulate how a given parcel of land may be used through zoning laws.
 This is why office buildings are seldom located within residential neighborhoods, or why heavy industry (oil refining, for example) is not found next to shopping malls.
 Some areas are zoned for mixed uses, such as apartments, offices, and retail shops along a town center.